50+ Bible Verses About Ego, Pride, and Humility

 I have shown you in every way, by laboring like this, that you must support the weak.
 And remember the words of the Lord Jesus, that He said, 'It is more blessed to give than to receive.'

-10 Bible Verses on The Dangers of Ego
+10 Bible Verses About the Dangers of Ego

 31) Proverbs 18:12